edheltzel/Sublime-BlackRain/README.md

 #### Other stuff

 BlackRain supports [Operator Mono](http://www.typography.com/fonts/operator/styles/) which is used in the screenshots above.
-I also highly suggest [Haskilg](https://github.com/i-tu/Hasklig) because of the Ligatures or just [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) by Adobe.
+I also highly suggest [Haskilg](https://github.com/i-tu/Hasklig) because of the Ligatures _(hoepful for ST3 support)_ or just [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) by Adobe.

 My Theme is now [Seti](https://github.com/ctf0/Seti_ST3)